Roundarm trial matches

-The roundarm trial matches were a series of cricket matches between Sussex and All-England during the 1827 English cricket season.
-Their purpose was to help the MCC, as the game's lawgivers, to decide if roundarm bowling should be legalised or if the only legitimate style of bowling should be underarm, which had been in use since time immemorial.
+The roundarm trial matches were a series of cricket matches between Sussex and England during the 1827 English cricket season.
+Their purpose was to help Marylebone Cricket Club (MCC), as the game's lawgivers, decide if roundarm bowling should be legalised, or if the only legitimate style of bowling should be underarm, which had been in use since time immemorial.

+Background

+According to John Major, it was in July 1794 that Tom Walker "lit a fuse that would smoulder for thirty years".
+In short, he invented the roundarm style of bowling which "foreshadowed a revolution" in the 1820s.
+Although the Hambledon Club agreed to let Walker exhibit the style in a match on Dartford Brent that month, they did not like it, and rejected it.
+In the match, Walker's XI defeated David Harris's XI by 53 runs.
+Only the master batsman Billy Beldham was able to cope, to any extent, with Walker's quicker roundarm deliveries.

+During the first quarter of the 19th century, Kent bowler John Willes realised the potential of Walker's idea, and began to experiment with it.
+Willes bowled roundarm in an 1807 "odds" match, and a newspaper report said his "straight arm bowling" was "an obstacle against getting runs".
+Roundarm presented batsmen with additional challenges, principally faster pace and a new angle of attack.
+Opposition to the style arose, and became vociferous.

+As far as Willes was concerned, matters came to a head at Lord's in July 1822 when he led Kent against Marylebone Cricket Club (MCC).
+The story goes that, having been no-balled by the umpire, Willes walked off the field, mounted his horse, and galloped away.
+That may have been so, but the fact remained that roundarm had caught on in county cricket, regardless of what MCC may have thought of it.
+Led by the Sussex bowlers Jem Broadbridge and William Lillywhite, the reformers pressed on with their campaign.

 Conditions of play

 The matches were also known as the "Experimental Matches".
-The conditions set for the matches allowed William Lillywhite and Jem Broadbridge of Sussex to bowl roundarm, while the All-England bowlers had to bowl underarm.
+The conditions set for the matches allowed Lillywhite and Broadbridge of Sussex to bowl roundarm, while the England bowlers had to bowl underarm.

 Summary of series

-Sussex won the first match at Sheffield against an all-professional All-England team by 7 wickets and the second at Lord's by 3 wickets.
-After the second match, the following declaration was made by some of the All-England players:
+Sussex won the first match at Sheffield against an all-professional England team by 7 wickets and the second at Lord's by 3 wickets.
+After the second match, the following declaration was made by some of the England players:

-"We, the undersigned, do agree that we will not play the third match between All-England and Sussex, which is intended to be played at Brighton in July or August unless the Sussex bowlers bowl fair – this is, abstain from throwing".
+"We, the undersigned, do agree that we will not play the third match between England and Sussex, which is intended to be played at Brighton in July or August unless the Sussex bowlers bowl fair – this is, abstain from throwing".

 It was signed by Tom Marsden, William Ashby, William Mathews, William Searle, James Saunders, Thomas Howard, Will Caldecourt, Fuller Pilch and Thomas Beagley.
 The declaration was later withdrawn and the third match was played at Brighton as planned.
 This time England won by 24 runs.